ashep/ujds/README.md

 ## Configuration

 The service can be configured in three ways: via YAML file, via env variables or using both.
-Env variables takes precedence over config file.
+Env variables take precedence over config file.

 If the `config.yaml` file is found in the current directory, it will be loaded before env variables.
 It is possible to